Best Sleep Monitor Reviewed & Rated

 - Minimal vibration alert

-ITek are a technology company that are making a name for themselves as a quality fitness tracking manufacturer.
+ITek is a technology company that is making a name for itself as a quality fitness tracking manufacturer.
 Get up close and personal with their ITek fitness tracker here.
-Click here if you want to have an overall look of the top fitness trackers currently in the market today.
+Click here if you want to have an overall look of the top fitness best sleep monitor trackers currently in the market today.

 JawBone UP3 Heart Rate, Activity and Sleep Tracker

 My name is Jim Roose.
 I’m a former competitive powerlifter and gym owner.
 I’ve bought millions of dollars of fitness equipment over the last 20 years.
 This site is my way of giving back to the fitness community that’s done so much for me.
 Every article on here is carefully researched and written by me.
 Leave a comment if you have any questions.